God's Unfailing Love

 - Ashley Swadley -

 My husband and I met in high school and married in 2011.
-Our relationship has gone through about everything humanly possible and I know God put us together for a reason.
+We have been through about everything humanly possible and I know God put us together for a reason.

 In 2013 we decided it was time to start our family.
-After 9 long months of trying, we got pregnant!
+After 9 months of trying, we got pregnant!
 We heard the heartbeat at 6 weeks and were thrilled!
-We told our family and closes friends.
-We went back at 10 weeks and the heat beat was gone.
-When we experienced this loss, I felt like God just knew something was wrong with that baby.
-I blindly believed he had better things in store for us and our next pregnancy would be fine.
+We told our family and closest friends.
+We went back at 10 weeks and the heart beat was gone.
+When we experienced this loss, I believed God had better things in store for us and our next pregnancy would be fine.

 We waited the recommended 3 months after our DNC to start trying.
 We didn't want to risk a baby's health due to impatience.
 On New Year's Eve of 2014 we found out we were pregnant with my daughter.

-Harper Beth had a rocky pregnancy from the beginning.
+Harper Beth was a high risk pregnancy from the beginning.
 We were told by a midwife, with no bedside manner, we were having an ectopic pregnancy and this wouldn't result in a live pregnancy.
 At 8 weeks we heard her heartbeat but then started having blood clots.
-I was hemoriging for 5 weeks.
-It was a constant scare and fear.
+I hemorrhaged for 5 weeks and lived in a state of constant fear.
 At first we thought we were miscarrying again.
-I was constantly begging God to make things alright.
+I constantly begged God to make things alright.

-I already see a specialist for an bicortinate uterus, at 17 weeks we found out she had lost all her fluid so her lungs would never develop and only a 15% chance of survival.
+I saw a specialist for an bicornuate uterus, at 17 weeks we found out she had lost all her fluid so her lungs would never develop and only a 15% chance of survival.
 I immediately went on bed rest for 8 weeks and just prayed that God would save her.

-After spending every day drinking a ton of water and lying in my side, my doctor said the only other thing to do was pray.
-She continued to grow bigger and develop at each weekly appt.
-Numerous medical staff told me that she was doing great and most babies they saw with her condition ultimately stopped growing and just passed in the womb.
+After spending every day drinking a ton of water and lying on my side, my doctor said the only other thing to do was pray.
+She continued to grow bigger and develop at each appointment.
+Numerous medical staff told me that she was doing great but most babies they saw with her condition ultimately stopped growing and just passed in the womb.